What is a Straddle Options Strategy?

 • FbkFbkTwitterTelegram

-• A straddle options strategy is an options trading approach where a trader takes positions to benefit from sharp price movement, regardless of direction.
+A straddle options strategy is an options trading approach where a trader takes positions to benefit from sharp price movement, regardless of direction.
 It is usually used during high-volatility situations, such as major announcements or events.
 Traders often use this strategy when the future price direction is unclear, but significant movement is expected.
 The strategy typically involves combining call and put options for the same underlying asset with identical terms.
+This article will explain what is straddle in options, how it works, examples, as well as when to use this strategy.

 How Does a Straddle Work?